sohomghosh/company_clustering/_README_first.txt

 #Please note: The "preprocess.py" file, the Traing file "company-clusters-sample.txt", the Test file "unmapped-sample.txt" should be present in the same directory

 Step_2: Install R 3.3.2 [Link: https://cran.r-project.org/]
-#In the R console write the following command to install the package qualV
+#In the R console write the following command to install the package qualV, lsa
-install.packages("qualV")
+install.packages("qualV",dependencies=T)
+install.packages("lsa",dependencies=T)
 setwd("<path_of_the_directory_containing_the_python_files_and_data_files>") #This is to set the working directory

 									#####EXECUTION#####